suraewe/AlgoTutor/README.md

 You just need Python installed.
 No extra libraries required because I used `collections` and `heapq` from the standard library.

 - How it works
 The maze is just a 2D list in the code. `.` are paths, `#` are walls, `S` is the start, and `G` is the goal.
-When you run an algorithm, it'll animate the search in your terminal so you can see how the queue or stack grows.
+Whn you run an algorithm, it'll animate the search in your terminal so you can see how the queue or stack grows.

-I added a "Run Everything" option if you just want to see them all go back-to-back.
+I added a "Run Everythg" option if you just want to see them all go back-to-back.

 - Notes
 - Works best in a terminal that supports ANSI colors (most do these days).